Image: Jane Rygaard (left) Cathrine Torp and Kim Larsen take questions from the audience

 — EACD (@eacdonline) August 31, 2017

 Jane Rygaard, Head of Marketing Nokia, shared Kim's ethical concerns about the use of data.
 Almost everyone in the room carries a personal tracking device at all times in the form of a smartphone.
 But, argued Jane, we’re past the point of caring about privacy because we willingly share our data via wifi, geo-tagging and apps.
 The discussion should now focus on how to use the mass of data for good, and consider how it is shared and corroborated.
 Crowd control and emergency response could be more effectively coordinated via data tracking.
-Using smart cities as an example, Jane visualised joining various touch points such as traffic lights and connected cars, while noting that, with such great data comes great responsibilty for tis proper use.
+Using smart cities as an example, Jane visualised joining various touch points such as traffic lights and connected cars, while noting that with great data comes great responsibilty for its proper use.

 Cathrine Torp, Vice President and Head of Marketing at DNVL Oil and Gas, brought her marketing expertise to bear on the conversation.
 Cathrine delved into the limitations of using data to target audiences (she used the example of a chief financial officer who has a financial interest in news about deteriorating oil pipes, an interest typically undetected by the data), asked whether algorithms will soon take over our jobs (they can make good decisions and analyse behaviour, even write text) and suggested how algorithms could be used to distinguish between fake and real news.
 While also cautioning against blind faith, Cathrine emphasised the power that data has to move the marketing and communications function in a more strategic direction.